-If you have a spin off or are building another company around a new service it makes sense to use a partial match domain like salterraaffordablehosting.com.
-When we decided to expand our company to offering hosting, we wanted this in a new LLC, so it made complete sense to have a brand new branded PMD.
+If you have a spin-off or are building another company around a new service it makes sense to use a partial match domain like salterraaffordablehosting.com.
+When we decided to expand our company to offering hosting, we wanted this in a new LLC, so it made sense to have a brand new branded PMD.

-Another reason you might want a EMD is when you run paid ads.
-In Google adwords you get a higher quality score if the page is exact to the keyword and location.
+Another reason you might want an EMD is when you run paid ads.
+In Google Adwords, you get a higher quality score if the page is exactly to the keyword and location.

-I really encourage people to look at branded and sometimes a top level keyword like ‘garage’ so something like salterragarage.com would not trap me in location or services around garages, but if I wanted to go into ‘electrical’ I would probably not get the word ‘garage’ on the url.
+I really encourage people to look at branded and sometimes a top-level keyword like ‘garage’ so something like salterragarage.com would not trap me in location or services around garages.
+Still, if I wanted to go into ‘electrical’ I would probably not get the word ‘garage’ on the URL.

 Choosing the right TLD (Top-level domain)

-The original TLD’s were .com, .net, .org, .edu, .gov, and .mil.
-I believe these are still the most powerful and most recognized. with the addition of many other TLD like .agency, .pro, .picture.
+The original TLDs were .com, .net, .org, .edu, .gov, and .mil.
+I believe these are still the most powerful and most recognized. with the addition of many other TLDs like .agency, .pro, .picture.
 I feel they have diluted the original URL structure.
-I also believe these new TLD’s are very hard to rank in high competitive markets.
+I also believe these new TLDs are very hard to rank in highly competitive markets.

 Using Aged Domains

-Buy an Expired Domain: you can buy a domain that has expired by using services like expireddomains.net . again, the advantage of buying a expired domain is the domain has age to it.
-It most likely has links attached to it which will help you (or hurt you) with rankings.
+Buy an Expired Domain: you can buy a domain that has expired by using services like expireddomains.net . again, the advantage of buying an expired domain is the domain has aged to it.
+It most likely has links that will help you (or hurt you) with rankings.

-Either way you go, research is the key before you buy any domain with age on it.
-You want to make sure it isn’t under any penalties, make sure their are not any bad links, and most important, be sure the domain history has the same niche you are in.
-You don’t want to buy a domain that used to be a beauty salon and try and use it to sell cars with.
+Either way, you go, research is the key before you buy any domain with age on it.
+You want to ensure it isn’t under any penalties, make sure there are not any bad links, and most importantly, be sure the domain history has the same niche you are in.
+You don’t want to buy a domain that used to be a beauty salon and try and use it to sell cars.

 Salterra Web Services can help you with all your Web Development and Internet Marketing Needs.